 The cube is made from aluminum truss and skinned with laser cut design of kukulkan and other mayan symbols.
-Again, the cube will lined with LEDs and will be controlled separately from the merkaba.
+Again, the cube is with LEDs and controlled separately from the merkaba.

 Ideally, we would like to stand the project from on a point.
-Teir 3 funding level would make this feasible and safe with two meditation platforms.
-At full height, the project on it’s point would stand 27ft tall.
+Tier 3 funding level would make this feasible while also adding a mediation platform in the middle of the merkabah.
+At full height, the project on its point would stand 27ft tall.

 Kukulkan’s Portal is lined with 10,000 programmable LEDs.
 The lights will be embedded within the acrylic layers of the merkaba.
 The aluminum cube truss is lined with strands of LEDs and is diffused with lexan panels behind the lasercut design of kukulkan on aluminum skins.

-On Teir 1 funding, we will have a meditation platform where by the entire project will be standing on a point on top of a 6 to 8 ft metal pyramid.
+On Tier 1 funding, we will have a meditation platform where by the entire project will be standing on a point on top of a 6 to 8 ft metal pyramid.

-On Teir 2 funding, we will have a meditation platform accessible via a ladder to the midpoint of the merkabah.
-The merkabah will be re-enforced to withstand the additional weight.
+On Tier 2 funding, we will have a meditation platform accessible via a ladder to the midpoint of the merkabah.
+The merkabah will be reinforced to withstand the additional weight.

 Participants will also be able to sit inside the project and move through the project to appreciate the elegance of the geometric relationships from within.